RapidSoftwareSolutions/Marketplace-Medium-Package/README.md

 2. Find `Integration tokens` section and press `Get integration token` botton.

 If you want to provide oauth in your app, use [getAccessToken](#getAccessToken) and read more about [Medium Authentication](https://github.com/Medium/medium-api-docs#2-authentication).
-## How to get credentials:
-0. Item one
-1. Item two

 ## TOC:
 * [getAccessToken](#getAccessToken)